 I personally prefer to use a high-quality fluorocarbon line as this becomes virtually invisible underwater and makes it much easier to get a bite from finicky trout, especially in heavily-pressured waterways.

-A good choice of line for trout fishing that’s affordably-priced is 4 to 6 pound test P-Line Floroclear line.
+A good choice of line for trout fishing that’s affordably priced is the 4 to 6-pound test P-Line Floroclear line.

 The type of clothes you wear for a trout fishing trip might be vastly different compared to what you’d have on for saltwater fishing or even targeting bass on a large lake.
 This is mostly because being successful in trout fishing commonly requires wading into the water and getting closer to your target.